The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![AeolianEdge](/img/jobs/melee/ninja/Aeolian_Edge.png)
 **Aeolian Edge**

 Delivers an attack with a potency of 100, 160 potency if done from the rear of the enemy.
 If this is used after Gust Slash as the third part of our combo, it will instead deliver an attack with a potency of 420, 480 if done from the rear of the enemy.
 Grants ten Ninki if used in combo.
-This is one of two options for the third part of our basic combo
+This is one of two options for the third part of our basic combo.

 ![ArmorCrush](/img/jobs/melee/ninja/Armor_Crush.png)
 **Armor Crush**